camilogarciabotero/GeneFinder.jl/docs/src/orftype.md

-## The ORFI type
+## The ORFI Type

-For convenience, the `ORFI` type is more stringent in preventing the creation of incompatible instances.
-As a result, attempting to create an instance with incompatible parameters will result in an error.
-For instance, the following code snippet will trigger an error:
+The `ORFI` type in `GeneFinder` is designed to enforce stricter validation, preventing the creation of incompatible instances.
+This ensures greater stability and consistency when working with open reading frames (ORFs).
+For example, attempting to create an `ORFI` with invalid parameters will result in an error:

 ```julia
 ORFI{4,NaiveFinder}(1:10, '+', 4) # Or any F <: GeneFinderMethod